ponomvrenko/online-book-store/readme.md

   4. `password` minimum length is 4
   5. `shippingAddress` is optional at this time

-- For access to all endpoints, use admin credentials in `auth/login`:
-  - Username: `alice@gmail.com`
-  - Password: `securePassword123`

 ## 🫂Contributing

 We welcome contributions from the community to enhance the Online Book Store project.
 Whether you want to fix a bug, improve an existing feature, or propose a new feature, your contributions are valuable to us.
 You can follow the installation guide and create a Pull Request to the project.
 If you want to contact for more information and cooperation in development: [danil.ponomvrenko@gmail.com](mailto:danil.ponomvrenko@gmail.com)

 ## 🦾Challenges and Solutions in Building Our Online Book Store

-Building the Online Book Store project was a fulfilling endeavor, marked by various challenges.
-In this article, we'll briefly explore the hurdles we encountered during development and how we addressed them to create a robust e-commerce platform.
+*Building the Online Book Store project was a fulfilling endeavor, marked by various challenges.
+In this article, we'll briefly explore the hurdles we encountered during development and how we addressed them to create a robust e-commerce platform.*

-### ※Challenge 1: Data Modeling and Build Different Views from Our Domain Models
+### 🔸Challenge 1: Data Modeling and Build Different Views from Our Domain Models

 **Issue:** Designing a flexible data model for books, users, orders, and categories was complex and showing the user only necessary data.

 **Solution:** We used Spring Data JPA and Liquibase to create an adaptable schema and pattern Dto.

-### ※Challenge 2: Security
+### 🔸Challenge 2: Security

 **Issue:** Ensuring data security and user authentication was paramount.

 **Solution:** Spring Security and JWT tokens were implemented for robust protection.

-### ※Challenge 3: Exception Handling
+### 🔸Challenge 3: Exception Handling

 **Issue:** Systematic handling of errors and exceptions was crucial because they need to be handled at the application-wide level, not just on a single controller.

 **Solution:** We developed a global handler and custom exceptions for better error reporting.

-### ※Challenge 4: Complex Configuration
+### 🔸Challenge 4: Complex Configuration
 **Issue:** Spring Security can be intricate to configure, particularly when dealing with custom authentication and authorization requirements.

 **Solution:** The Spring Security configuration was documented comprehensively, providing thorough explanations for each aspect.
 This documentation offers clarity for both contributors and users on the setup of authentication and authorization.

-### ※Challenge 5: Token-Based Authentication
+### 🔸Challenge 5: Token-Based Authentication
 **Issue:** The integration of JWT (JSON Web Tokens) for token-based authentication posed challenges related to token creation, validation, and secure storage.

 **Solution:** JWT was adopted as the authentication mechanism, adhering to industry best practices.
 Established libraries were utilized, and security guidelines for token creation, validation, and storage were followed.

-### ※Challenge 6: User Management
+### 🔸Challenge 6: User Management
 **Issue:** The efficient management of user roles, permissions, and access control within the API needed a structured approach.

 **Solution:** A custom `UserDetailsService` was implemented to manage user roles, permissions, and access control.
 This customization allowed for user management tailored to specific requirements while maintaining security.